A Base Change Version of Rasmussen-Tamagawa Conjecture: Generalizations of Faltings' Finiteness Theorems

+Further, we have a finiteness criteria to check potential equivalence of two $\ell$-adic representations extending the finiteness criteria of Faltings.

-\begin{lem}\cite[Theorem 7]{DR} Let $K$ be a number field.
-Let us fix a natural numbers $n$, a rational prime $\ell$ and a nonarchimedean local field $F$ of residue characteristic $\ell$.
+\begin{lem}\cite[Theorem 7]{DR23} Let $K$ be a number field.
+Let us fix a natural number $n$, a rational prime $\ell$ and a nonarchimedean local field $F$ of residue characteristic $\ell$.
 Let $S$ denote a finite set of places of $K$ containing the archimedean places and the places of $K$ dividing $\ell$ of $K$.
 Then there exists a finite set $T$ of finite places of $K$ disjoint from $S$, with the following property: suppose $\rho_1, \rho_2:G_K\longrightarrow GL_n(F)$ are two continuous semisimple representations of $G_K$.
 If there exists a positive integer $m$ such that for $v$ not in $S$, the inertia at $v$ acts by scalar matrices of order dividing $m$ and the representations satisfy the following hypothesis:

 Then $\rho_1$ and $\rho_2$ are potentially isomorphic.